St. Cloud State wrestler charged with felony assault

 Burnsville resident Ezayah M. Gomez Oropeza, 20, was charged with third-degree assault Thursday in Stearns County District Court in relation to the incident, which occurred in the early morning hours of Saturday, Sept.
 18.

 On Tuesday, police arrested Gomez Oropeza.
-University officials had previously tweeted they were aware of an off-campus incident and said the student allegedly involved in the incident had been suspended from the team.
+University officials had previously tweeted they were aware of an off-campus incident and said the student had been suspended from the team.
+On Friday, a university spokesperson said the university is continuing to monitor the incident.

+"Creating and maintaining a safe environment for our students and employees and the community will always be the highest priority for St. Cloud State," spokesperson Kathryn Kloby said.
+"In accordance with university policies and procedures for student conduct violations, Mr. Gomez Oropeza continues to be restricted from participating in St. Cloud State University athletics.
+This includes practices, meets, training and any other team activities."

 The injured man's parents identified him as Chad Waldrop, 20, in a fundraising page and online petition demanding justice for their son.